recurly/recurly-commerce-docs/docs/SUBSCRIPTION MANAGEMENT/create-a-subscription-plan.md

 To enable an early cancellation fee:

 * Select the corresponding checkbox.
 * Choose the Fee Product you have configured in Shopify.

-### Creating the Fee Product in Shopify
+### Creating the fee product in Shopify

 The Cancellation Fee must be set up as a standard Shopify product.
 Follow these steps in your Shopify admin: